LieutenantLark/blix/README.md

     this.dead = false;
 }
 ```
 `direction` shapes the explosion. `velocity`/`radius` gives the particles their speed and initial radius. `wither` sets the constant rate at how fast the particles' `radius` decreases.
+Note: the `wither` value should be randomized to spread out pooling operations.